andreclaudino/python-distribuido-mesos-python-rio-28/README.md

-# Scalling and distributing Python with Mesos
+# Scaling and distributing Python with Mesos

 This is a very simple example on how to create a mesos framework with python for distributed computing.
 This is my presentation at PythonRio 28.